CA-PM/Interface-Utilization-Distribution-per-Hour/README.md

 #### Parameters

-1. 'mode' : Specifies whether to use in, out, or toal -- valid values: all [default], in, out
+1. 'mode' : Specifies whether to use in, out, or toal -- valid values: total [default], in, out
+2. 'groupBy' : specifies the time bucket size.
+Users can view by hour of day, day of week, or day of month -- value values: hour [default], byDayOfWeek, byDayOfMonth

 ===================================================================================